SD-DEVSECOPS/Line-Bisection-Test/README.md

 Please use the following provisional citation:
 > For citation inquiries or academic use, contact: **sdswat93@gmail.com**

-## ⚠ Ethical Disclaimer

-For any clinical or research use:

-- Ensure appropriate ethical approval
-- Obtain informed consent
-- Validate all exported results independently

 ---

 ## ⚠ Ethical Disclaimer